Katharina Otto-Bernstein: Career

 In 2006, Otto-Bernstein published Absolute Wilson: The Biography (Prestel, Random House).
 She also wrote the chapter "Absolute Watermill" for the book Robert Wilson: The Watermill Center: A Laboratory for Performance (2012, Daco-Verlag, Stuttgart).
 Additionally, her short story "Dog Days" appeared in No Better Friend: Celebrities and the Dogs They Love, a collection of essays edited by Elke Gazzara.

-In 2013, Otto-Bernstein served as dramaturge on choreographer Karole Armitage's ballet Fables for Global Warming.
+In 2013, Otto-Bernstein was dramaturge on choreographer Karole Armitage's ballet Fables for Global Warming.
 (Armitage was nominated for a Tony Award for the musical Hair.)

 In 2016, Otto-Bernstein directed and produced Mapplethorpe: Look at the Pictures, a feature-length portrait of the American artist Robert Mapplethorpe.
 This film premiered at the Sundance Film Festival and the Berlin International Film Festival.
 The film was released theatrically worldwide and premiered on HBO on April 4, 2016.
 Mapplethorpe: Look at the Pictures received nominations for two Emmy Awards, two Critics' Choice Movie Awards, a Cinema Eye Honors Award, a Realscreen Award, a GLAAD Media Award, and a Grierson Award.

 In 2018, Otto-Bernstein was an executive producer on The Price of Everything, a documentary examining the role of art in a consumer-based society.
 The film premiered at the Sundance Film Festival and was released theatrically in October, followed by a TV premiere on HBO.

 In 2019, Otto-Bernstein co-produced the Amazon Prime TV Series Für Umme.

 In 2021, Otto-Bernstein co-produced the narrative feature Maalsund, starring Ulrich Tukur and Sibel Kekilli, for Westdeutscher Rundfunk.

 In 2023, Otto-Bernstein was a producer on Joyland.
 Initially banned in its home country, Pakistan, for its LGBTQ+ themes, the film premiered at the Cannes Film Festival in 2023 where it won the Un Certain Regard Jury Prize and Queer Palm.
 It was later Shortlisted as Best International Feature at the 96th Academy Awards and won the Independent Spirit Award for Best International Film in 2023.